iskenyildiz/DHT11/README.md

 # Raspberry Pi 4 Temperature and Humdity Sensor(DHT11) using Grove Pi+.

+In this project, we are using Grove Pi with our RasPi to sensor the tempereture and humidity of the room we are in, store that data in a database using InfluxDB and monitor it with Grafana.
+# Prequisites

+- Raspberry Pi 4

+- Grove Pi board

+- DHT11 sensor module

+First connect raspi into the board.

+Then connect the module to the boards D4 port.( for this project.)

+We are now good to go.
+Go into your raspi screen and start the configuration.

 # First Download Grove Pi:

 ```curl -kL dexterindustries.com/update_grovepi | bash```